Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 3. You don't know if the email is unique.
 You are going to use the email as the userid, but a bunch of entries could be created with the same email.

-4. You stored the plain text password, very bad for security.
+4. You stored the plain text password, which is very insecure.

 5. Only one user can be logged on at a time.